invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 The first step - workflow to reactflow state - is very simple.
 The logic is in `invokeai/frontend/web/src/features/nodes/store/nodesSlice.ts`, in the `workflowLoaded` reducer.

 The reactflow state is, however, structurally incompatible with our backend's graph structure.
 When a user invokes on a Workflow, we need to convert the reactflow state into an InvokeAI graph.
 This is far simpler than the graph building logic from the Linear UI:
-`invokeai/frontend/web/src/features/nodes/util/graphBuilders/buildNodesGraph.ts`
+`invokeai/frontend/web/src/features/nodes/util/graph/buildNodesGraph.ts`

 ##### Nodes vs Invocations

 We often use the terms "node" and "invocation" interchangeably, but they may refer to different things in the frontend.

-reactflow [has its own definitions](https://reactflow.dev/learn/concepts/terms-and-definitions) of "node", "edge" and "handle" which are closely related to InvokeAI graph concepts.
+reactflow [has its own definitions][reactflow-concepts] of "node", "edge" and "handle" which are closely related to InvokeAI graph concepts.

 - A reactflow node is related to an InvokeAI invocation.
 It has a "data" property, which holds the InvokeAI-specific invocation data.
 - A reactflow edge is roughly equivalent to an InvokeAI edge.